 Start by picking the alloy you want to calculate the weight of.
-The average density of aluminum is the default option, but you have quite a long list of alloys to choose from.
-Click the button to see a drop-down menu of various aluminum types, organized by their number.
+The average density of aluminum is the default option, but you have a long list of alloys to choose from.
+Click the button to see a drop-down menu of various aluminum types (organized by their number).
 The alloys have different densities, so picking the right one is crucial for the correct answer.

 Pick the shape of the metal element.
 You can choose from a:

-Rectangular prism - note, that this includes elements that have a square as their base, as well as very thin sheets of metal.
+Rectangular prism - note that this includes elements with a square as their base and very thin sheets of metal.
 In the latter's case, remember to switch the unit of thickness to millimeters or thousandths of an inch!

 After inputting all the data listed above, you will see your result in the bottom-most field of the metal weight calculator.

 Even though our aluminum weight calculator seems complex at first glance, at its core, it operates on a very simple formula.
 Calculating how much aluminum weighs comes down to the basic weight equation: